sangaywangchuk/react-chrome-extension-template/README.md

 # Production Build

-1. `npm run build` to generate a minimized production build in the `build` folder
+1. `yarn run build` to generate a minimized production build in the `build` folder
 2. ZIP the entire `build` folder (e.g. `build.zip`)
 3. Publish the ZIP file on the Chrome Web Store Developer Dashboard!